ARTEMIS is built as a multi-container Docker application.

 - edit the basic configuration file of ARTEMIS that serves as the ground truth for detecting BGP hijacks (consult this docs section first)

-- control the monitoring, detection and mitigation modules.
+- control the monitoring, detection and mitigation microservices.

 Stop ARTEMIS (optional)

 Note: We highly recommend going through the detailed docs instructions before using ARTEMIS for the first time.
 You can further use several other microservices orthogonal to ARTEMIS (like